Manage Virtual Machines

 If you want to create a new virtual machine, go to the Catalog tab in the Portal and select Compute Services.
 The pictures are an example for a Linux RHEL7-U4 machine, the same settings are available for all the operating systems.

-1. Click on the desired machine template (the pictures below are an example of a Linux RHEL7-U4 machine)
+1. Click on the desired machine blueprint (the pictures below are an example of a Linux RHEL7-U4 machine)

 2. Choose a Business Group and click on Request